 If it contained an 1802, there’s a good chance Emma 02 can emulate it!
 Built upon a core by Mike Riley, Marcel van Tongeren's Emma 02 has been grown to emulate a wide variety of CDP1802-based systems, and is now available for several operating systems.

-You can run an original ELF right in your web browser with this brilliant piece of work by Maciej Szyc, featuring photo-real graphics.
+You can run an original ELF right in your web browser with this brilliant piece of work by William Donnelly, featuring photo-real graphics.
 It's the next best thing to firing up your soldering iron and building your own.
-William Donnelly's enhanced version of this emulator can be found here.
+Bill’s version is based on the original by Maciej Szyc, but exterminates some bugs and adds many features.
+Maciej’s version can still be found here.

 OS X users can emulate a Netronics ELF II with TinyELF, a free, native Cocoa program that takes advantage of the Mac's GUI goodness.
 New to the 1802?
 Tom Pittman's Short Course is embedded in the help system.
 FYI, cosmacelf.com is run by the guy who wrote TinyELF, so this is a shameless plug...